lgalke/vec4ir/README.md

 >>> match_op = Matching()
 ```

 In its default form, the matching is a non-fuzzy boolean `OR` matching.
-The `Matching` instance can be used after fitting a set of documents via `match_op.fit(documents)` via its `match_op.predict(query_string)` method to return the indices of the matching documents.
+The `Matching` instance can be used after fitting a set of documents via `match_op.fit(documents)` using its `match_op.predict(query_string)` method to return the indices of the matching documents.
 However, the preferred way to apply the matching operation is inside of a `Retrieval` instance.
 The `Retrieval` instance expects a retrieval model as mandatory argument, besides an optional `Matching` instance (and an optional query expansion instance).
 For now, we create an instance of the `Tfidf` class and pass it to the `Retrieval` constructor.

 ``` python
 >>> tfidf = Tfidf()